-Under the second abbot Gevard (1196-1209) and third abbot Heinrich I. (1208-1240) the great church was built.
+Under the second abbot Gevard (1196-1209) and third abbot Heinrich I. (1208-1240) the great church came into being.
+The stones were mined at the nearby Stenzelberg mountain.
 It was one of the largest in the region back then, only the Cologne Cathedral was larger and higher.
-The stones for the construction were mined at the nearby Stenzelberg mountain.

 Today we only have the ruins of the choir and drawings of what it might have looked like back then.
 Heisterbach is an important example of late Romanesque architecture in Germany.
 At the same time, the architect was familiar with the new Gothic style coming from France.
 Here at Heisterbach he wanted to harmonize architecture and the Cistercian ideal of simplicity.

-At the beginning of the 14th century, the chapel on Petersberg and the abbey church in Heisterbach became places of pilgrimage.
+In 1312, the chapel on Mount Petersberg and the abbey curch at Heisterbach became places of pilgrimage.
 Here, indulgences were granted, i.e. people could join a procession on a church holiday or make a pious donation and have their sins forgiven.

-Papal proclamations of 1312 and 1319 confirmed this.
-Since then, pilgrims went up to Petersberg and Heisterbach Monastery for many years.
-In 1650 Heisterbach received the pontificals, i.e. the abbots were almost equal to bishops.
-Down in Königwinter-city they had their own residence.
+During the following centuries, Heisterbach Abbey lived through ups and downs.
+The War of Cologne (1583-88) devastated the Rhineland, and Heisterbach Abbey suffered badly.
+In 1650, Heisterbach received the pontificals, that is to say the abbots were almost equal to bishops.
+Down in Königwinter-city they had their own residence, the Heisterbacher Hof.
 1750 the baroque gatehouse was built.

 Secularization and demolition

 For a some six centuries Heisterbach Abbey had been the religious center of our region and also the largest landowner.
-Then the French Revolution and Napoleon Bonaparte swept away the Old Empire and the old order.
-When the left bank of the Rhine fell to France in 1801, the princes who had lost territories there were to be compensated by territories on the right bank of the Rhine.
-But to do this, the ecclasiastical states had to disappear from the map.
+Then the French Revolution and Napoleon Bonaparte swept away the Old Empire.
+When the left bank of the Rhine fell to France in 1801, the princes who had lost territories there wanted compensations, in other words territories on the right bank.
+Consequently, the ecclasiastical states had to disappear from the map.
 By the Imperial Recess of 1803 (Reichsdeputationshauptschluss), the Archbishopric of Cologne was dissolved, the clergymen were disposessed.

-Still in the same year, on 12.09.1803, the government of the Duchy of Berg abolished Heisterbach Abbey and offered the church for sale.
-In 1809, it was purchased by the French entrepreneur Piautaz, who quarried stones here for the construction of the north canal between Venlo and Neuss.
+Still in the same year, the government of the Duchy of Berg abolished Heisterbach Abbey and offered the church for sale.
+In 1809, the French entrepreneur Piautaz purchased it, to use it as a quarry.

 After the victory over Napoleon, the Rhineland fell to Prussia.
-The Ehrenbreitstein fortress was also built with stones from Heisterbach.
-Fortunately, the Prussian authorities stopped further demolition in 1818 – although the state chancellery did mention that the population showed only little patriotic interest in saving the monuments.
+Fortunately, the Prussian authorities stopped further demolition in 1818.
+However, the Prussian authorities noted that the locals showed only little interest in saving the abbey church.